Adalab/promo-o-module-4-pair-6-netflix/README.md

 ## To Do

 - Styles with CSS.
+- Change fetch with update express server and deploy on Heroku.
 - Filter by gender and sort by name.
 - Keep the user logged in.
 - Review code.